zenno-astronautics/metalang99/README.md

     <img src="https://img.shields.io/badge/docs-Doxygen-blue">
   </a>

-  Macros provide the means to abstract frequently occuring syntactical constructs in order to let us concentrate on what really matters, eliminating all distracting details, hence reducing risks of introducing new bugs, and both boosting code readability and writability.
-What is more interesting is that a metaprogramming-amplified programming language is rather a building material because, in fact, the normal development procedure in such a language is to define [embedded domain-specific languages] and then express our intention in terms of them, rather than using overly liberal functionality from the host one.
+  Macros provide the means to abstract frequently occuring syntactical constructs in order to let us concentrate on what really matters, eliminating all distracting details.
+What is more interesting is that a metaprogramming-amplified programming language is rather a building material because, in fact, the normal development procedure in such a language is to define [embedded domain-specific languages] and then express our intention in terms of them, rather than using overly liberal functionality of the host one.

   However, metaprogramming in C is quite castrated: preprocessor control expressions don't exist at all, [recursion is blocked], no support for arithmetic, collections, et cetera. koshmar-pp is a [metalanguage] addressing all of the aforementioned problems, and furthermore, is implemented as a set of standard-compliant macros, thus avoiding the need for third-party code generators.
 </div>